 MUSICOLOGY consults on music for media.
-Since 1988, we've evaluated over 7700 compositions, arrangements and recordings for plagiarism for 1400 people at 450 companies to help them avoid or resolve litigation.
+Since 1988, we've evaluated over 8000 compositions, arrangements and recordings for plagiarism for 1450 clients at 475 companies to help them avoid or resolve litigation.

 Many companies engage Harris Musicology on a constant basis as part of their policy to clear all music for broadcast.
 Others depend on us to solve specific issues before putting music on air, film, video, disc or the internet.